Showing posts with label spies. Show all posts

 Rich responds by asking the waitress if she has any rooms to rent for “for a few hours.”
 Suspicious, she wants to know why the two boys would need a room for such a short period.

-In 1968 I was entranced by that grin.
+I was entranced by that smile.
 I knew that it was a clue to the secret.
 If only I could decipher it, I could find my way to that other world, Oz or Living Island or Middle Earth, the world where boys could fall in love and got married.

 How might we account for the not-so-subtle homoerotic bantr between the Rich and Sean?
 Certainly Glenn Corbett might be a gay ally: he began as a model for the Athletic Model Guild, the Advocate Men of its day, and made a career as a buddy-bonding “man’s man.
 Kurt Russell was never particularly gay-friendly.